HarshOza36/ConvertDataturkData-To-COCO/README.md

 </details>

 ---
+## Now we need to repeat Step 3 till step 5 again
+---

 ## Once useless images are removed you need to run STEP 3 Again since Ids are basically filenames
-## After thats again paste that ids.txt in the pascal folder that is Step 4
+## After that again paste that ids.txt in the pascal folder that is Step 4
 ## Run Step 5 again